Learn

 - Whether the price moved toward your entry by game time.
 Beating the close is the sharpest proof an edge was real.

-Every idea here is running on the board right now — real markets, real gaps, refreshed every minute.
+Every concept here is running on the board right now, across five sports, refreshed every minute.

 Open the screener